 Ashton has two questions she loves to hear from job candidates:

 Asking these questions demonstrates a lot of positive qualities on your part: curiosity, eagerness, drive, empathy and more.
 It also suggests that, should you earn the position, that you’re interested in helping the company longer term in tandem with personal and professional development.

 Takeaway: Asking the right question is as important (to both parties) as providing the perfect answer.

 No surprises here — following up with a simple email (even if the interview went badly) shows gratitude and professionalism.
 It’s also a chance to prove you were, in fact, listening to what was said.
 Ashton’s rules are simple: keep it short; thank the team for its time; summarize what you learned and enjoyed from the conversation; and make it clear you’re excited to hear their decision.
 If you forgot to mention something during the interview, do not express it in the email.
 Be confident in your performance and don’t take up any more of the startup’s time.

 Takeaway: Everyone likes a keener but no one like a lingerer.

-Erin can’t stress it enough: there’s no point in joining a company if you don’t love the culture.
+There’s no point in joining a company if you don’t love the culture.
 If you’re offered the gig on the spot, take a step back and think about.
 Your interviewees won’t mind.
 And if you decide to pass on an offer, send the startup a respectful and honest email with your reasoning.
-“Never burn any bridges,” says Erin.
+“Never burn any bridges,” says Ashton.
 “And when you do find that special workplace, remember that every past interview, successful or not, is a valuable learning experience.”